infor-design/enterprise/docs/TESTING.md

 - Use plain and proper english
 - Describe what the test is doing or checking
 - Don't re-mention component or page name as thats in the describe of the test
+- Use of should is not strictly enforced if if that doesn't make sense to describe the test in plain english

 ### Describe() Examples